Revisiting derived crystalline cohomology: Introduction

 The theorem above generalizes {\cite[Prop~3.25]{Bhatt2012a}} which is established for syntomic algebras.

-We do not know whether the derived crystalline cohomology and the cohomology of the affine crystalline site are equivalent without any assumption, we succeeded to reduce the equivalence to a descent property of the derived crystalline cohomology ``with respect to the base animated PD-pair'' (\Cref{prop:crys-site-comp-desc}).
+We do not know whether the derived crystalline cohomology and the cohomology of the affine crystalline site are equivalent without any assumption, we reduced this equivalence to a descent property of the derived crystalline cohomology ``with respect to the base animated PD-pair'' (\Cref{prop:crys-site-comp-desc}).

 In addition to PD-pairs and the crystalline cohomology, we also introduce {\tmdfn{animated $\delta$-rings}} and {\tmdfn{animated $\delta$-pairs}}, and a non-complete but animated version of prisms, the static version of which was introduced in {\cite{Bhatt2019}}.
-Similar to animated PD-envelopes, the non-completed animated prismatic envelope, which generalizes\footnote{More precisely, it is a non-completed version.} the prismatic envelope for local complete intersections {\cite[Prop~3.13]{Bhatt2019}}, admits the {\tmdfn{conjugate filtration}} of which the associated graded pieces are easily determined by a variant of the {\tmdfn{Hodge-Tate comparison}}:
+Similar to animated PD-envelopes, the non-completed animated prismatic envelope, which generalizes\footnote{More precisely, it is a non-completed version.} the prismatic envelope for local complete intersections {\cite[Prop~3.13]{Bhatt2019}}, admits the {\tmdfn{conjugate filtration}} of which the associated graded pieces are easily determined by a variant of the {\tmdfn{Hodge--Tate comparison}}: